 The Office performs federal compliance audits as specified in Federal OMB Circular A-133.
-State agencies, Universities and Community Colleges are billed for the audit work performed on a cost reimbursement basis.
-Additionally, the Office bills colleges and universities for the cost of their financial statement audits.
+State agencies, Universities and Community Colleges are billed for the federal compliance audit work performed on a cost reimbursement basis.
+Additionally, the Office bills colleges and universities for the cost of their financial statement audits as required by law.
 The Office performs certain other audits on a cost reimbursement basis as required by law.